Research

 Poster Presentations:

 - Huda, N., Graze, R.M.
 (2023).
 “The role of insulin signaling in sex differences in gene expression.”
-64th Annual Drosophila Research Conference.
+64th Annual Drosophila Research Conference, Chicago, IL.

 - Huda, N., Washburn, R.C., Williams, S.L., Graze, R.M.
 (2021).
 “Sex differences in the effects of insulin signaling on food consumption in adult Drosophila melanogaster.”
 62nd Annual Drosophila Research Conference.